 Do AMD APUs with ‘G’ Suffix Support PCIe 4.0?

-AMD CPUs that feature integrated graphics card are commonly known as APUs (accelerated processing units).
+AMD CPUs with integrated graphics cards are called APUs (accelerated processing units).

-Unlike Intel where most of their CPUs do feature an integrated graphics card, with AMD only APUs do and these processors have the ‘G’ suffix in their name i.e AMD Ryzen 5 3400G or AMD Ryzen 7 5700G.
+Unlike Intel, where most of their CPUs feature an integrated graphics card, AMD-only APUs do, and these processors have the ‘G’ suffix in their name, i.e., AMD Ryzen 5 3400G or AMD Ryzen 7 5700G.

 Do AMD Athlon CPUs Feature PCIe 4.0?